sagiegurari/event-emitter-enhancer/docs/api.md

 ### EnhancedEventEmitter.suspended : <code>Boolean</code>
 If true, all events will not trigger any listener (or 'else' listener).<br>
 The emit function will simply do nothing.

 **Access**: public
+<a name="EnhancedEventEmitter.subscriptionSeparator"></a>

+### EnhancedEventEmitter.subscriptionSeparator : <code>String</code>
+If defined, events will be splitted by this separator and emitted as partials.<br>
+For example, if the separator is ':' an event event1:event2:event3 will be emitted as 3 events: event1, event1:event2, event1:event2:event3.

+**Access**: public
 <a name="EnhancedEventEmitter+on"></a>